 There’s a lot of stories to tell surrounding that society and my space colonization interests.
-It was one of the first organizations I joined, and space interests where one of the reasons I first got involved in computers – here is a vital piece of what’s needed to launch rockets that I can experiment with myself!
+It was one of the first organizations I joined, and space interests were one of the reasons I first got involved in computers – here is a vital piece of what’s needed to launch rockets that I can experiment with myself!

-I organized for it, had my first taste of national politics through it (the moon treaty), and even made it in the local paper for it.
-Years later, it even become the name of a startup company to provide an ISP cafe experience in Seattle in the early 90s when I moved there.
+I organized for it, had my first taste of national politics through it (the moon treaty), and even made it in the local paper.
+Years later it even became the name of a startup company to provide an ISP cafe experience in Seattle, in the early 90s when I was there.
 The name was chosen by my partner – who was a bit of a con man, from my interests, and stuck long after I left.
-So a lot of stories surrounded this childhood to early adult interest of mine, (the organization ceased to officially be in the mid 80s by merger), but here it is mentioned because it is part of my original computer experiences.
+So a lot of stories surrounded this childhood to early adult interest of mine, (the organization ceased to officially exist in the mid 80s by a merger with another), but here it is mentioned because it was part of my original computer experiences.

 We are a long way from those times.
 Private Space launches and other dreams from those times now exist.
 Proposals for space exploration are endlessly floated.
 There is an X prize to land a probe on the moon.
 Computers are infinitely better then they were then.
 Technology has advanced quite a bit.
 Colonization looks to be on the horizon.